matthodan/jekyll-asset-pipeline/README.md

 Key areas that I have identified for future improvement include:

-- __Tests, tests, tests.__  I'm embarassed to say that I didn't write a single test while building Jekyll Asset Pipeline.
+- __Tests, tests, tests.__  I'm embarrassed to say that I didn't write a single test while building Jekyll Asset Pipeline.
 This started as a hack for my blog and quickly grew into a library as I tweaked it to support my own needs.
-- __CDN support.__ Jekyll Asset Pipeline should support using a CDN to host your assets.
 - __Handle remote assets.__ Right now, Jekyll Asset Pipeline does not provide any way to include remote assets in bundles unless you save them locally before generating your site.
 Moshen's [Jekyll Asset Bundler](https://github.com/moshen/jekyll-asset_bundler) allows you to include remote assets, which I thought was pretty interesting.
 That said, I think it is generally better to keep remote assets separate so that they load asynchronously.
-- __Documentation.__ I wrote this readme to introduce people to Jekyll Asset Pipeline, but there should be better organized docs that can be more easily maintained.
 - __Successive preprocessing.__ Currently you can only preprocess a file once.
 It would be better if you could run an asset through multiple preprocessors before it gets compressed and bundled.

-Feel free to message me on [Twitter](http://twitter.com/matthodan) or [Facebook](http://facebook.com/matthodan) if you want to run an idea by me.
+Feel free to message me on [Twitter](http://twitter.com/matthodan) or [Facebook](http://facebook.com/matthodan).

 ## Credits

 As I was building Jekyll Asset Pipeline, I came across a number of tools that I was able to draw inspiration and best practices from, but one stood out in particular...
 I have to give credit to [Moshen](https://github.com/moshen/) for creating the [Jekyll Asset Bundler](https://github.com/moshen/jekyll-asset_bundler).

-Jekyll Asset Bundler *almost* covered all of my needs when I set out to find an asset pipeline solution for my blog.
-The big missing features in my opinion were support for CoffeeScript and Sass.
-It also lacked a way to easily add new preprocessors that would have let me easily add support for these converters.

 I also have to give credit to [Mojombo](https://github.com/mojombo) for creating [Jekyll](https://github.com/mojombo/jekyll) in the first place.

+## License

+Jekyll Asset Pipeline is released under the [MIT License](http://opensource.org/licenses/MIT).

 ---